-If the matched positions (Doppler to Doppler or Doppler to encoded) are greater than 50 km apart a conflict alert will be transmitted.
-If two encoded positions are matched and are greater than 3 km apart, a conflict encoded position alert will be transmitted.
+If the matched positions (Doppler to Doppler, encoded to encoded or Doppler to encoded) are greater than 50 km apart a conflict alert will be transmitted.
 Conflict alerts are only applicable prior to ambiguity in Doppler locations being resolved.

-A conflict alert will also be transmitted for the same beacon event (SBE), that is when the same beacon has been detected by the same satellite with the same detection time ( $\pm$ 20 minutes) and the Doppler positions are more than 50 km apart.
+A conflict alert will also be transmitted for the same beacon event (SBE), that is when the same beacon has been detected by the same satellite with the same detection time (\pm 20 minutes) and the Doppler positions are more than 50 km apart.
 However, for this detection to be transmitted, the second alert must be of better quality as identified by some technical parameters.
 RCCs should not be confused when receiving conflict alerts for the same beacon event as the most recent alert is evaluated as being of better quality.